musket-ml/segmentation_training_pipeline/README.md

   - epochs: 100 #Let's go for 100 epochs
 ```

-So as you see, we have decomposed our task in two parts, *code that actually trains model* and *experiment configuration*,
+So as you see, we have decomposed our task in two parts, *code that actually trains the model* and *experiment configuration*,
-which determines model and how it should be trained from the set of predefined building blocks.
+which determines the model and how it should be trained from the set of predefined building blocks.

 What does this code actually do behind the scenes?

 -  it splits your data into 5 folds, and trains one model per fold;
--  it takes care about model checkpointing, generates example image/mask/segmentation triples, collects training metrics.
+-  it takes care of model checkpointing, generates example image/mask/segmentation triples, collects training metrics.
 All this data will
    be stored in the folders just near your `config.yaml`;
--  All your folds are initialized from fixed default seed, so different experiments will use exactly same train/validation splits
+-  All your folds are initialized from fixed default seed, so different experiments will use exactly the same train/validation splits

 #### Image/Mask Augmentations